-Imagine being on the giving side of a handmade gift, and you expend all this creative care and thought only to find that the person you gave it to just pretended to be excited about the gift; now it sits in the back of his or her closet or, worse, in the garbage bin.
+Imagine giving a handmade gift, having expended great creative care and thought, only to find that the person you gave it to just pretended to be excited about the gift; now it sits in the back of his or her closet or, worse, in the garbage bin.

-How would that make you feel?
 How does God feel about the way you cherish, keep and guard His special gift to you?
 Do you count down the minutes until the Sabbath is over?
-Or, do you count down the minutes until the Sabbath starts?
+Or do you count down the minutes until the Sabbath starts?
 We all need to see the Sabbath as a special gift that benefits our lives.
 We get this gift every week!

 Neglecting the Sabbath is one of the biggest temptations of teens in God’s Church.
-It can seem a burden to teens, an obstacle in their week, a point of controversy and perhaps even embarrassment among their friends.
+It can seem a burden, an obstacle in your week, a point of controversy and perhaps even embarrassment among your friends.

 How is the Sabbath a blessing?
 How is it a benefit?
 Let’s see how the Sabbath truly is a great gift from our Creator God!